Best Blow Torch For Plumbers and Gas Engineers

 They’re known as being one of the higher end brands in the plumbing tool space.
 So, they produce good stuff, but you’re certainly going to pay for it.

-First up, if you’re comparing this (especially price-wise) to plumbing torch kits, the Rothenberger typically comes as a “torch only” deal.
+First up, if you’re comparing this to plumbing torch kits, the Rothenberger typically comes as a “torch only” deal.

-So, it’s not a full kit, and that means buying other bits (like gas) separately (yes, more money).
+So, it’s not a full kit, and that entails buying other bits (like gas) separately (yes, more money).

-The problem with cheap plumbing torches, is the temperature concentration is either:
+The problem with cheap plumbing torches is that the temperature concentration is either: